zorazrr/opencv-ecr-lambda/README.md

 # opencv-ecr-lambda

-Extracts edges from an image stored in S3.
-Lambda and ECR please work ty :).
+A Lambda function that extracts edges from an image stored in S3, using OpenCV on ECR.

 ## Usage

+Make sure

-Make sure Docker and AWS CLI are installed.
+- Docker and AWS CLI are installed
+- AWS IAM policy, VPC, and S3 are configured

 To build the image on local: